hack3rs.ca network-security

 ethical-use-and-defense-scope

-Use John the Ripper only in authorized password auditing, IR validation, or recovery workflows.
-Hashes and recovered passwords are highly sensitive and require strict access, storage, and retention controls.
+Use John the Ripper only for authorized password auditing, incident response validation, or account recovery workflows with explicit written scope.
+Hash files and recovered passwords are sensitive security data requiring strict access, storage, and retention controls.

-Do not test hashes from systems or accounts outside documented scope.
-Password auditing should be governed by written approval, clear objectives, and remediation commitments.
+Test only hashes from systems and accounts within the documented scope.
+Password auditing requires written approval, clear objectives, and a commitment to specific remediation actions.

-The defensive outcome should be stronger controls: better password policy, MFA coverage, privileged account review, and credential hygiene, not just recovered-password statistics.
+The defensive outcome should be stronger controls — better password policies, MFA coverage, privileged account review, credential hygiene improvements — not just a list of recovered passwords.

 tool-history-origin-and-purpose